keptn-sandbox/keptn-osticket-service/README.md

 ```

 # Debugging
-All incoming events from Keptn to the service are logged in raw form to `/var/www/html/logs/osTicketIncomingEvents.log` of the keptn-service pod.
+All incoming events from Keptn to the service are logged in raw form to `/var/www/html/logs/osTicketIncomingEvents.log` of the `osticket-service` pod.

 ```
 kubectl exec -itn keptn osticket-service-*-* cat /var/www/html/logs/osTicketIncomingEvents.log